Singapore Girl Gets 100 Stitches After Sliding Glass Door Shatters

 In May 2018, a toddler was hurt after a bathroom glass door exploded on its own.
 It was a maid’s quick thinking and presence of mind that saved the day.

-According to experts, there’s a common misconception that any glass becomes ‘safety glass’ just because safety film has been applied on it.
+According to experts, there’s a common misconception that any glass becomes ‘safety glass’ just because safety film has been applied to it.

 However, if the glass has not been treated properly, it can still cut through the film and hurt someone badly.